School dress requirements are tangible evidence of the standards expected of students while at Excelsior Primary School.

-- Keep costs of clothing within reasonable limits for parents
+- Keeps cost of clothing within reasonable limits for parents;

-- Assisting students to learn the importance of appropriate presentation
+- Assists students to learn the importance of appropriate presentation; and

 Being suitably groomed is part of the process by which students learn to engage with adults, future employers and the community.

 Footwear worn should preferably be predominantly blue, black or white.
 While current fashion trends promote loud colours and flimsy slip on shoes, these are not part of the school uniform and are not suitable for school.